changeworld/azure-docs.ja-jp/articles/storsimple/storsimple-restore-from-backup-set.md

 <properties
-   pageTitle="バックアップからの StorSimple ボリュームの復元 | Microsoft Azure"
-   description="StorSimple Manager サービスの [バックアップ カタログ] ページを使用してバックアップ セットから StorSimple ボリュームを復元する方法について説明します。" services="storsimple" documentationCenter="NA" authors="alkohli"
+   pageTitle="Restore a StorSimple volume from backup | Microsoft Azure" description="Explains how to use the StorSimple Manager service Backup Catalog page to restore a StorSimple volume from a backup set." services="storsimple" documentationCenter="NA" authors="alkohli"